Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

-Finally, in order get a quantitative understanding on the statistical-convex gap, we characterize it in the high and low signal-to-noise ratio regimes. \item Finally, our general lower bound holds under a certain technical condition on the regularizers $\rho$, which we call \emph{$\delta$-bounded width.} We illustrate our results by considering a number of convex symmetric regularizers introduced in the literature, including separable penalties, convex constraints, SLOPE, and OWL norms.
-We show that, in each of these cases, the bounded width condition holds. \end{enumerate} Our work provides rigorous evidence towards Conjecture \ref{conj:Gap} by showing that no convex M-estimator of the form \eqref{linear-model} can surpass the postulated lower bound on polynomial-time algorithms.
+\item We prove the lower bound on the error of any convex M-estimator plotted in Figure \ref{fig:Simulations} and reported in Table \ref{tbl:3pt-full-recovery}.
+This lower bound applies to both log-concave and non log-concave priors for $\bbeta_0$. \item We prove that the three behaviors illustrated by Figure \ref{fig:Simulations} are the only possible and that they indeed occur.
+Namely, the Bayes error is smaller than the Bayes-AMP error, and sometimes strictly smaller, and the Bayes-AMP error is always smaller than the convex M-estimation error, and sometimes strictly smaller. \item The occurrence of these three phases is determined by the log-concavity or not of the prior convolved with Gaussian noise at a certain variance which we specify.
+Importantly, non-trivial phase diagrams occur exactly when the prior is non log-concave.
+In particular, we provide a nearly complete characterization of when convex M-estimation achieves Bayes-optimal error, and when it does not.
+In order get a quantitative understanding on the statistical-convex gap, we characterize it in the high and low signal-to-noise ratio regimes. \item Finally, our general lower bound holds under a certain technical condition on the regularizers $\rho$, which we call \emph{$\delta$-bounded width.} We illustrate our results by considering a number of convex penalties introduced in the literature, including separable penalties, convex constraints, SLOPE, and OWL norms.
+We show that, in each of these cases, the bounded width condition holds. \end{enumerate} Our work is consistent with Conjecture \ref{conj:Gap} in showing that no convex M-estimator of the form \eqref{linear-model} can surpass the postulated lower bound on polynomial-time algorithms.
+Further, we believe that the characterization mentioned at the first point holds beyond strongly convex penalties: since we are mostly interested in the lower bound, we do not attempt to prove such general result.

-Let us emphasize that the asymptotic characterization of Bayes-AMP is completely explicit and can be easily evaluated, hence it can provide concrete guidance in specific problems.
-We expect that universality arguments \cite{bayati2015universality,oymak2018universality} can be used to show that the same asymptotics hold for iid non-Gaussian features.
-A generalization to designs with certain correlation structures will be the object of future work.
+The asymptotic characterization of Bayes-AMP is completely explicit and can be easily evaluated, hence it can provide concrete guidance in specific problems.
+We expect that universality arguments \cite{korada2011applications,bayati2015universality,oymak2018universality} can be used to show that the same asymptotics hold for iid non-Gaussian features.

+Finally, let us emphasize that we do not advocate the dismissal of convex penalization method in favor of other approaches, such as message passing algorithms.
+Convex algorithms present strong robustness properties that are practically important and not captured by our setting.
+At the same time, our work points at directions for improving their statistical properties.
+For instance, Section \ref{sec-beyond-square-error} shows that a suitable post-processing of a convex M-estimator can nearly bridge the gap to information-theoretically optimal performance in a large sample size regime (namely for $n/p$ large but of order one).